The Chambers Brothers: Group after Brian Keenan's departure

 Later incarnations of the group would include session guitarist Steve Hunter (known for his work with Alice Cooper).
 An album recorded in 1972 for Columbia, Oh!
 My God, has remained unreleased until October 28, 2022, when it was finally made available through multiple digital platforms.
 Although the group disbanded in 1972, they reformed and moved from Columbia to Avco Records and released Unbonded (1974) and Right Move (1975).

 As reported in the 11 December 1971 issue of Billboard, The Chambers Brothers had taken on Jerome Brailey as their replacement drummer.
 Bailey, formerly with the Five Stairsteps was to make his live first appearance with The Chambers Brothers at Chicago's Oriental Theatre for one week engagement beginning Wednesday 8 December.
 They had also just completed a new album with Gamble & Huff.
 Also on that week, their single "Merry Christmas, Happy New Year", released on Columbia 4 -45518 was a Billboard Christmas Pick.
 Their Greatest Hits album was also in its second charting week, moving up from no. 189 to no. 177 in the Billboard Top LPs Positions 106 -200 chart.
 Bailey played drums on their 1975 Right Move album.

 During the 1970s, they had toured from time to time.

 By 1973, Charles LaMarr was no longer managing the group.

-The Chambers Brothers appeared at the Botton Line club in New York.
-Their performance plus one by UK band, Kokomo was reviewed by David McGee in the 29 March 1975 issue of Record World.
+The Chambers Brothers appeared at the Botton Line club in New York in March 1975.
+In addition to Willie, Joseph, George, and Lester Chambers, the band also included Jeff Levine on keyboards and Jerome Brailey on drums.
+The opening act was the group Kokomo.
+Their performance plus one by the UK band, Kokomo was reviewed by David McGee in the 29 March 1975 issue of Record World.
 The Chambers Brothers opened with a pace that was described as "breakneck" when they did "Wild About the Lady".
 They Followed it up with "Pretty Girl".
 The reviewer said that they displayed an enthusiasm that had been lacking in some of their recent performances.
 They covered a range of types and kept the pace going.
 Other songs performed were, "Smack Dab in the Middle", "Rock 'n Roll to Satisfy My Soul", "Martha Jean" and "We'll Sing Together".
 The keyboard work was also noted.